to home page«Home

 Oxford College Days

-In 1857 Arthur Henry played First-Class cricket for "The Gentlemen of England" and for "The Gentlemen of Berkshire" 1860-1872.
+Arthur Henry played First-Class cricket for "The Gentlemen of England" in 1857 and "The Gentlemen of Berkshire" 1860-1872.
 He came from a famous cricketing family - all the Austen boys were notable scholars and won cricketing blues.
-His father, James Edward, often lead the family team in matches such as Maidenhead v. eleven Leighs.
+His father, James Edward, often took the family to take part in matches such as Maidenhead v. eleven Leighs.
+James Edward was unable to play himself due to bad eyesight.

 Here are the career statistics for Arthur Henry and his older brother Spencer (later Chairman of Sussex County Cricket Club)